AvijitBag/OceanFFT/README.md

 ## Purpose

-OceanFFT is a simulation of ocean waves/height field using FFT.
+OceanFFT is a simulation of ocean waves/heightfield using FFT.
 FFT transforms the data from the time/space domain to frequency and vice versa.
 Ocean is made of many waves all added together.
 The main principle of Ocean rendering is that it can be modelled as sum of infinite waves at different amplitudes travelling in different directions.

 The cuFFT library allows the floating-point power and parallelism of the GPU without having to develop a custom GPU-based FFT implementation.
 The equivalent lib on SYCL would be oneAPI Math Kernel Library where FFT function supports one, two, or three dimensions with mixed radices.
 The supported functions include complex-to-complex and real-to-complex transforms of arbitrary length in single-precision and double-precision.

-> **Note**: The sample used the open-source [SYCLomatic](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html) tool that assists developers in porting CUDA code to SYCL code.
+> **Note**: The sample used the open-source [SYCLomatic tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/training/migrate-from-cuda-to-cpp-with-sycl.html) that assists developers in porting CUDA code to SYCL code.
 To finish the process, you must complete the rest of the coding manually and then tune to the desired level of performance for the target architecture.
-You can also use the Intel® DPC++ Compatibility Tool available to augment Base Toolkit.
+You can also use the [Intel® DPC++ Compatibility Tool](https://www.intel.com/content/www/us/en/developer/tools/oneapi/dpc-compatibility-tool.html#gs.5g2aqn) available to augment Base Toolkit.

 This sample contains two versions of the code in the following folders:

 | Folder Name          | Description
 |:---                  |:---
 |`01_dpct_output`      | Contains output of SYCLomatic Tool used to migrate SYCL-compliant code from CUDA code.
 This SYCL code has some unmigrated code that must be manually fixed to get full functionality.
-(The code does not functionally work as supplied.)
+(The code does not functionally work as generated.)
 |`02_sycl_migrated`    | Contains manually migrated SYCL code from CUDA code.

 ## Prerequisites